pjungwir/floatfile/README.md

 - **Security:** Anyone who has `EXECUTE` permission on our functions can open *any* `floatfile` in the current database (reading or writing depends on which function).
 So make sure that's okay before using this extension!

 - **Replication:** Your `floatfile`s are not replicated!
 If you rely on replication, I'd make sure that you only use `floatfiles` for derived data, so that you can reconstruct them if necessary.
-(You could even run a job that builds them on both the master and the slave.
-It is legal to create `floatfiles` on a warm standby since they aren't doing any writing that Postgres knows about.
-TODO: Make sure this is true of taking advisory locks!)
+Unfortunately you can't simply repeat the same commands on the standby as the master, since taking advisory locks requires write access.
+So you'll have to sync the files some other way, e.g. rsync.
+Perhaps logical replication in Postgres 10 will solve this.

 - **Backups:** These files won't appear in your `pg_dump` output, so if you are using that for backups, you need to do something extra to include these files.